top of page

 LIESEL SHARABI, PH.D.

-Liesel Sharabi (Ph.D., University of Illinois at Urbana-Champaign) is an assistant professor in the Hugh Downs School of Human Communication at Arizona State University, where she directs the Relationships and Technology Lab.
+Liesel Sharabi (Ph.D., University of Illinois at Urbana-Champaign) is an associate professor in the Hugh Downs School of Human Communication at Arizona State University, where she directs the Relationships and Technology Lab.
 Her research examines communication in romantic relationships and technology’s role in attraction, dating, and marriage.

 Hearts